 This tutorial is divided into two sections—Telit and Quectel—to reflect the specific setup instructions for each module type.
-Please follow the tab corresponding to your module brand to ensure proper configuration and optimal results
+Users should follow the tab corresponding to their module brand to ensure proper configuration and optimal results.

 Compatible Modules